Mike Godwin

-Michael Wayne Godwin (born October 26, 1956) is an American attorney and author.
+Michael Wayne Godwin is an American attorney and author.
 He was the first staff counsel of the Electronic Frontier Foundation (EFF), and he created the Internet adage Godwin's law and the notion of an Internet meme.
 From July 2007 to October 2010, he was general counsel for the Wikimedia Foundation.
 In March 2011, he was elected to the Open Source Initiative board.
-Godwin has served as a contributing editor of Reason magazine since 1994.
+Godwin has been a contributing editor of Reason magazine since 1994.
 In April 2019, he was elected to the Internet Society board.
 From 2015 to 2020, he was general counsel and director of innovation policy at the R Street Institute.
-In August 2020, he and the Blackstone Law Group filed a lawsuit against the Trump administration on behalf of the employees of TikTok, and worked there between June 2021 and June 2022.
+In August 2020, he and the Blackstone Law Group filed a lawsuit against the Trump administration on behalf of the employees of TikTok, where he went on to work from June 2021 until June 2022.
 Since October 2022, he has worked as the policy and privacy lead at Anonym, a "privacy-safe advertising" startup.